Alison Seabeck: Political career

 In 2014, she tried to introduce an exemption from the so-called 'bedroom tax' so that victims of domestic violence with a "panic room" installed were no longer penalised for the additional room.

 At the 2015 general election, Seabeck again stood in Plymouth Moor View, but was defeated by the Conservative candidate Johnny Mercer.

 Personal life

-Alison Ward married Denis G. Seabeck in September 1975 in the London Borough of Havering.
+Alison Ward married Denis G. Seabeck (deceased) in September 1975 in the London Borough of Havering.
 They have two daughters.
-On 5 October 2012, at the National Maritime Museum, she married Nick Raynsford, the Labour MP for Greenwich & Woolwich, for whom she had worked as a researcher before entering Parliament.
-They were reported to have been together for six years before marrying.
+On 5 October 2012, at the National Maritime Museum, she married Nick Raynsford, the Labour MP for Greenwich and Woolwich, for whom she had worked as a researcher before entering Parliament.
+They were reported to have been together for five years before marrying.